My last installation for Southeast Asia budgeting: Vietnam!

 Transport = $46 ($3.25/day)

 The Vietnamese have the tourist transport down and it was a much easier system to figure out than Cambodia and even Thailand.
-Most travelers buy open ended bus passes through one company from Hanoi to Saigon or vice versa.
+Most travelers buy open ended bus passes through one company from Hanoi to Ho Chi Minh City or vice versa.
 There are designated cities along the route, the downside meaning less of a chance to get off the beaten path, and you choose how many of those cities you want to stop at.
 The price varies depending on the number of stops you choose.
 My pass cost $39 for 4 stops.

 Be careful with the travel agent you buy it from and make sure to shop around.
 It’s fine to barter down the price, especially if you mention you found another company offering a cheaper pass, but also remember that you get what you pay for.
 I actually ended up getting scammed a bit in Hanoi because I didn’t have enough loose Dong in cash, and I had to use my credit card.